alnat2/traininthedark/README.md

 ## Instructions
 To start a training, you need to do a few things:
 1. Upload your assets
-2. Copy text and assets` names from instructions tab Reference tab for... a reference image )
+2. Hit the start button
 3. Use the filename as the path to the image
-4. Hit the start button
+4. Copy text and assets` names from instructions tab